Chevron Waves Lacy Wrap Free Crochet Pattern

 –Pattern is customizable to any size.
 To make the wrap larger or smaller add or subtract rows to your desired length.
 To make the wrap longer or shorter, add or subtract chains in the beginning in a multiple of 16.
 It will change the length by 3.5”.
 Any change made to the original pattern will also change the yarn amount needed.

 –When a new ball is added, start the new ball at the same color as old ball ended.
 For example, if you end on the light blue then start with the light blue; if you end with the green then start with the green.

-–If you would like an ad free PDF that includes a chart for the stitches used in this wrap, that is available on Ravelry for only $3.99!
+–If you would like an ad free PDF that includes a chart for the stitches used in this wrap, that is available on Ravelry!

 Chevron Waves Lacy Wrap Pattern

-Row 1: Linked HDC in 3rd ch from hook and each ch across, turn. – 179 hdc.
+Row 1: Linked HDC (see special stitches) in each ch across, turn. – 179 hdc.

 Rows 2-4: Ch 2, linked hdc in each st across, turn.

 Row 5: Ch 3 (counts as dc throughout), dc in next st, *[sk next st, dc in next st] twice, dc in ea of next 3 st, 5 dc in next st (counts as a shell), dc in ea of next 4 sts, [sk 1 st, dc in next st] twice; rep from * across, dc in last st, turn.- 11 shells

 Row 6: Ch 1, sc in ea dc across, turn.